 - Nylon covers tend to be more expensive than most other types of materials.

 If you believe that people don’t make things today like they used to, you might want to consider a canvas cover.
 When BBQ grill covers first came about, they were almost exclusively canvas.
-A true canvas cover is cotton, meaning that it is a natural material that can absorb the best of what nature – and your grill – can throw at it!
+A true canvas cover is a cotton, meaning that it is a natural material that can absorb the best of what nature – and your grill – can throw at it!

 - Canvas covers are highly resistant to normal wear and tear and are even fire-resistant.